19hours/sg-statutes/Acts/Police Force Act.md

 “voting share” has the same meaning as in section 4(1) of the Companies Act (Cap.
 50).

-(2) In this Act and any regulations made thereunder, unless the context otherwise requires, any reference to any rank of police officer or special police officer shall include a police officer or special police officer appointed to that rank on a probationary basis.
+(2) In this Act and any regulations made thereunder, unless the context otherwise requires, any reference to any rank of police officer or special police officer shall include a reference to a police officer or special police officer appointed to that rank on a probationary basis.

+[Police Force 1985 Ed., s.
+2]

 ## PART II